What is Microsoft Teams?

 Desktop Application | All Files stored using Teams reside in the Microsoft Cloud.
 By default, Teams is not configured to access files when not connected to a network. | The desktop OneDrive application will locally store a copy of any files/folders a user has access to.
 Appropriate precautions should be taken to ensure sensitive information is protected from unauthorized access. |

-Electronic Information Storage
+Information Storage

-While Microsoft Teams and/or OneDrive are generally suited to store electronic research information of all classifications, it is important for data stewards to ensure the information is properly safeguarded based on its classification.
+While Microsoft Teams and/or OneDrive are generally suited to store research information of all classifications, it is important for data stewards to ensure the information is properly safeguarded based on its classification.

-Electronic information management, access and security considerations
+Information management, access and security considerations

-Electronic Information Type | Information Classification per UBC ISS U1 | Considerations |
+Information type | Information classification per UBC ISS U1 | Considerations |

 ---|---|---|